 How many times have you heard someone complain that they gained five, ten, or even fifteen pounds on a cruise?
 Or maybe it’s happened to you?
-Gaining weight, even on a short cruise, is pretty common!
+Gaining weight on a cruise is pretty common!

-Cruises are famous for having amazing, unlimited food (and desserts!), often available around-the-clock.
-Fruity cocktails are free-flowing, and there’s plenty of opportunity to lounge by the pool without the need to actually do anything but relax.
+Cruises are famous for having amazing, unlimited food (and desserts!) often available around-the-clock.
+Fruity cocktails are free-flowing, and you’ll have plenty of opportunities to lounge by the pool without the need to actually do anything but relax.

 Here’s how to avoid gaining weight on a cruise while still having a great time on your vacation.

 Tips to avoid weight gain on your next cruise vacation

 Some of the best parts of a cruise vacation are enjoying fantastic meals, indulging in a cocktail or two, and having plenty of time to relax and do absolutely nothing.
 I’m not advocating a Spartan diet and a strict exercise regimen on your cruise – this is your vacation!

 You can still indulge on a cruise and not gain weight, as long as you don’t overdo it.
 Here are some key tips to help you eat and drink sensibly on a cruise.
 Plus, how to make sure that you get enough activity to burn off those treats you’ve been looking forward to.

 Eleven sensible tips to help you eat (and drink!) on a cruise and not gain weight

 1. Avoid the “get your money’s worth” mindset